jdstep/solo/README.md

 Under One Sky
 ======
 [Under One Sky](http://underonesky.jdcodes.io) is a personal project I made at Hack Reactor.
 It shows a photo from a random location in the world, and the current weather for that location.
-My goal is to help people relate to part of the world that are usually only seen on a map.
+My goal is to help people relate to parts of the world that are usually only seen on a map.

 ## URL
 * [ http://underonesky.jdcodes.io](https://underonesky.jdcodes.io)